News

 DCYF reported a significantly lower CCAP payment to Superkids Daycare Center, previously Creative Minds Daycare.
 According to Shirley, Creative Minds Daycare had received $2.45 million in fiscal year 2025 before shutting down and reopening as Superkids Daycare Center.
 DCYF reported that Superkids Daycare Center had received only $471,787 in CCAP payments in fiscal year 2025.
 It did not report any CCAP funding figures for Creative Minds Daycare.

-Since Shirley's video published, one of the businesses, Quality Learning Center Inc., had lost its license to run a day care center and closed.
+Since Shirley's video published, two of the featured businesses had closed.
+Quality Learning Center Inc., had lost its license to run a daycare center.
 The reason for the loss of license was unclear.
+Future Leaders Early Learning Center closed Jan.
+24, 2026, according to Minnesota state records.

 Increased focus on Minnesota Somali Americans